-It is considered that the proposal not only preserves but enhances the character of the historic environment through the refurbishment of the Chalk Farm walkway and Long Stable staircase and Link, which in turn, retains and enhances the elements of significance within and in the vicinity of the site.
+It is considered that the proposal not only preserves but enhances the character of the historic environment through the replacement of the existing Long Stable staircase and link, which in turn, retains and enhances the elements of significance within and in the vicinity of the site.
 The new glass canopy replacing the existing fabric canopy further contributes to this objective.